Matt9993/prefect-docs-page/README.md

 ## Updating the docs github page
 Currently it's not automated.
-After the docs were generated/updated a git push was executed to update the files in the repository.
+After the docs were generated/updated from the sp-docs folder to the docs folder a git push was executed to update the files in the repository.

-To automate the process you either use Github actions to generate/update the docs in your repo, or I'll update the repo with a bash script that automates the docs generation and github push.
+An automated github action is available in the repo but the .nojekyll file was added manually because the pipeline is not able to copy the .nojekyll file the branch in the end.

 ## Special thanks